code-dot-org/code-dot-org/STYLEGUIDE.md

 ## CSS

-Some lint and style rules are enforced by [Stylelint](https://stylelint.io/).
+On the frontend, some lint and style rules are enforced by [Stylelint](https://stylelint.io/).
 You can check your changes locally by running `yarn lint:scss` from the `apps` directory.
 Some rules have been disabled for now, but we are moving towards enabling all of the rules that are part of the Stylelint standard configuration.

 Some key points:
 - Use SCSS modules over CSS-in-JS.
 The module file takes the name "my-component.module.scss" and lives in the same directory as the component.